Be Here Now (album): Legacy

 The Gallagher brothers hold differing opinions about the album.
 In July 1997, Noel was describing the production as "bland" and some tracks as "fucking shit".
 He later said: "Just because you sell lots of records, it doesn't mean to say you're any good.
 Look at Phil Collins."
 In Live Forever: The Rise and Fall of Brit Pop, he dismissed the album, and said that drugs and the band's indifference during recording led to the album having faults.
 In the same documentary, Liam defended the record, and said that "at that time we thought it was fucking great, and I still think it's great.
 It just wasn't Morning Glory."
 In 2006, Liam said of Noel, "If he didn't like the record that much, he shouldn't have put the fucking record out in the first place ...
 I don't know what's up with him but it's a top record, man, and I'm proud of it—it's just a little bit long."
-In 2018, the BBC included it in their list of "the acclaimed albums that nobody listens to any more."
+In 2018, the BBC included it in their list of "acclaimed albums that nobody listens to anymore."
 Noel has observed that many Oasis fans still hold the album in high regard, as do prominent musicians such as Marilyn Manson.
 In 2017, Liam ranked the album as his favourite release by Oasis.

 The album was reissued in several limited-edition formats, including silver-coloured double heavyweight vinyl, a double picture disc and cassette, on 19 August 2022 to celebrate its 25th anniversary.
 The reissue was promoted with new lyric videos for "D'You Know What I Mean?
 (NG's 2016 Rethink)" and "Stand by Me".